sectigo/policy-documentation/Sectigo SMIME Certification Practice Statement.md

 Sectigo ensures the integrity of its computer systems by implementing controls, such as

 - Applying the same security controls to all systems co-located in the same zone with a Certificate System;
-- Maintaining Root CA Systems in a high security zone and in an offline state or air-gapped from other networks;
+- Maintaining Root CA Systems in a high security zone and in an offline state or Air-Gapped from other networks;
-- Maintaining and protecting Issuing Systems, Certificate Management Systems, and Security Support systems;
+- Maintaining and protecting Issuing Systems, Certificate Management Systems, and Security Support Systems;
 - Configuring Issuing Systems, Certificate Management Systems, Security Support Systems, and Front-End/Internal-Support Systems by removing or disabling all accounts, applications, services, protocols, and ports that are not used in Sectigo's operations and allowing only those that are approved by Sectigo;
 - Reviewing configurations of Issuing Systems, Certificate Management Systems, Security Support Systems, and Front-End/Internal-Support Systems on a weekly basis;
 - Undergoing penetration tests on a periodic basis and after significant infrastructure or application upgrades;
-- Granting administration access to Certificate Systems only to persons acting in trusted roles and requiring their accountability for the Certificate System's security; and
+- Granting administration access to Certificate Systems only to persons acting in Trusted Roles and requiring their accountability for the Certificate System's security; and
 - Changing authentication keys and passwords for any privileged account or service account on a Certificate System whenever a person's authorization to administratively access that account on the Certificate System is changed or revoked.

-CA systems enforce multi-factor authentication for all accounts capable of directly causing certificate issuance.
+CA systems enforce Multi-Factor Authentication for all accounts capable of directly causing certificate issuance.

 ### 6.5.2.Computer Security Rating